OpenMined/PyGrid-deprecated---see-PySyft-/README.md

 ##### 1.1 - Setting the Domain Names

-Before start the grid platform locally using docker, we need to setup the domain names used by the bridge network.
-In order to access these nodes from outside of containers context, you should add the following domain names on your `/etc/hosts`
+Before start the grid platform locally using docker, we need to set up the domain names used by the bridge network.
+In order to use these nodes from outside of containers context, you should add the following domain names on your `/etc/hosts`
 ```
 127.0.0.1 gateway
 127.0.0.1 bob